 The Premier League, better known outside of England as the English Premier League or EPL, is just about to begin.
-The season will kick off on Saturday, September 12th with the first match played between Fulham and Arsenal.
-There will also be additional games on Sunday and Monday.
-Brighton will close out Matchday 1 as they go up against Chelsea.
+The season will kick off on Friday, August 13th with the first match played between Brentford and Arsenal.
+There will also be additional games on Saturday and Sunday.
+Tottenham will close out Matchday 1 as they go up against Man City.
 You can watch every match from anywhere in the world by using a VPN service.
 That will help you get around any geo-restrictions.

 How to use a VPN to watch Premier League matches live